RocketChat/docs-old/contributing/google-season-of-docs-2019/README.md

 ## How to apply

-Application for technical writers opens April 30, 2019.
+Application for technical writers opens *May 29, 2019*.
 See [Google Season of Docs 2019 timeline](https://developers.google.com/season-of-docs/docs/timeline) for more details.

 Start planning your proposal now!
 Check out our [list of ideas](https://rocket.chat/docs/contributing/google-season-of-docs-2019/#project-ideas) for some inspiration.